 You can do this simply by using a specific tint or filter on all your images, or by using a minimal or desaturated style, or shoot in similar settings.
 There are many Instagrammers who curate beautiful feeds because of the fact that they only feature specific tones on their page or the way the edit their shots.

 Matilde Minauro (@quietpoem), for example, uses light and lines to create dreamlike, soft and melancholic images with diluted and predominantly white tones.

 How you connect with your customer or audience should be the same across all channels.
 If you are in the business of selling products then make sure that the customer experience from awareness of your brand through to the delivery of products is meeting the customer’s expectations.

-Have you ever researched or purchased a product online only to have the whole experience turn negative due to a lack of customer service or slow delivery times or missed deadlines?
+Have you ever researched or purchased a product online only to have the whole experience turn negative?
+This could have been due to a lack of customer service, or slow delivery times, or missed deadlines.
 A poor customer experience can cost your business trust and income.